10 Habits of Highly Effective Studentsby Becton Loveless

-Some people believe that really successful students are just born that way.
-True, some students are able to breeze through school with little or no effort.
-However, the vast majority of successful students achieve their success by developing and applying effective study habits.
+While some students are able to breeze through school with minimal effort, this is the exception.
+The vast majority of successful students achieve their success by developing and applying effective study habits.
 The following are the top 10 study habits employed by highly successful students.
-So if you want to become a succesful student, don't get discouraged, don't give up, just work to develop each of the study habits below and you're see your grades go up, your knowledge increase and your ability to learn and assimilate information improve.
+So if you want to become a successful student, don't get discouraged, don't give up, just work to develop each of the study habits below and you'll see your grades go up, your knowledge increase, and your ability to learn and assimilate information improve.

 2. Plan when you're going to study.

-Successful students schedule specific times throughout the week when they are going to complete their studying -- and then they stick with their schedule.
+Successful students schedule specific times throughout the week when they are going to study -- and then they stick with their schedule.
 Students who study sporadically and whimsically typically do not perform as well as students who have a set study schedule.
+Even if you're all caught up with your studies, creating a weekly routine, where you set aside a period of time a few days a week, to review your courses will ensure you develop habits that will enable you to succeed in your education long term.

 3. Study at the same time.